xsoder/pogg/README.md

 # POGG

 >![WARNING]
-> Linux and Macos only for the start script
+> Linux and Macos only for the start script.

 The ultimate simple GUI video and audio downloader for youtube.